gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 0.04 [0 rows, 0B] [0 rows/s, 0B/s]
 ```

+> **What you should see:** `Short Delays` — the delay bucket for an input value of 100 minutes (between 60 and 120).

+> **What just happened?** The `WITH FUNCTION` clause defined an inline UDF that exists only for the duration of this single query.
+Trino compiled the SQL routine into a scalar function, evaluated the `CASE` expression against the literal value 100, and returned the result directly without reading any table data — as confirmed by `[0 rows, 0B]` in the query metadata.

 #### Catalog UDF `minio.flight_db.classify_delay`

 Let's create the same function as a catalog UDF using the SQL routine language